Mohammad-Ghiyasuddin/Mohammad-Ghiyasuddin/README.md

 Cloud Solution Architect and Aspiring DevOps Engineer
 -----------------------------------------------------

 Cloud Engineer with hands-on experience in multi cloud infrastructure Google Cloud Platform, AWS Cloud, Oracle Cloud Infrastructure and Azure.
 Detail-oriented and eager to contribute to building and maintaining robust cloud infrastructure.
-Passionate about optimizing operations for high availability, and committed to continuous learning and acquiring best practices in cloud technologies to become a valuable asset to the team.
-Experienced with CI/CD pipelines, leveraging configuration management, automation, containerization, and other DevOps tools.
-Offering an extensive understanding of high availability architecture and concepts.
-Excellent proficiency in Google Cloud Platform, Oracle Cloud Infrastructure, AWS, Multicloud, Docker, Jenkins, Kubernetes, Linux, Git&GitHub, Bash, Python, React.js, Tailwind CSS, and JavaScript.
-Willing to apply the acquired skills and knowledge for the growth of a promising organization, working effectively.
-Excellent communication, interpersonal, intuitive, and ability to work efficiently in both independent and teamwork environments.
+Passionate about optimizing operations for high availability, and committed to continuous learning and acquiring best practices in cloud technologies to become a valuable asset to the team. <br>Experienced with CI/CD pipelines, leveraging configuration management, automation, containerization, and other DevOps tools.
+Offering an extensive understanding of high availability architecture and concepts. </br> <br>Excellent proficiency in Google Cloud Platform, Oracle Cloud Infrastructure, AWS, Multicloud, Docker, Jenkins, Kubernetes, Linux, Git&GitHub, Bash, Python, React.js, Tailwind CSS, and JavaScript. </br> <br> <br>Willing to apply the acquired skills and knowledge for the growth of a promising organization, working effectively.
+Excellent communication, interpersonal, intuitive, and ability to work efficiently in both independent and teamwork environments.</br>

 * ✉️  You can contact me at [mohammadgayasuddin2003@gmail.com](mailto:mohammadgayasuddin2003@gmail.com)
 * 🤝  I'm open to collaborating on Cloud, devops and Web Development Project.